-The Farrell/Hermitage/Sharon/Wheatland planning region is bordered by five municipalities in Mercer County: Shenango Township to the south; Jefferson and Lackawannock Townships to the east; and Sharpsville Borough and South Pymatuning Township to the north.
-To the west of the region are Brookfield and Hubbard Townships, Trumbull County, Ohio.
+The Shenango Township/West Middlesex Borough planning region is bordered by three municipalities in Mercer County: Wilmington and Lackawannock Townships to the east; and the City of Hermitage to the north.
+To the west of the region is Trumbull County, Ohio, and to the south is Lawrence County.
 The following is a brief summary of the land use recommendations of the comprehensive plans, where they exist, of adjacent municipalities.